TrevorFrench/blog/source/_posts/Is-Microsoft-NASDAQ-MSFT-a-BUY.md

 -In the first quarter of 2018 Microsoft, Amazon, and Google reported a combined revenue of \$8.4 billion from cloud computing alone.

--In the first quarter of 2019 the three tech giants reported &#36;13.3 billion in combined revenue from cloud computing (annualized, that’s a market worth over &#36;50 billion).
+-In the first quarter of 2019 the three tech giants reported <span class="tex2jax_ignore">$13.3 billion in combined revenue from cloud computing (annualized, that’s a market worth over $50 billion).</span>

 -These statistics illustrate a market growth of over 58%.